puanabidah/javascript-mini-projects/README.md

 ## 📂 Projects

-- [Project 1 - Circle Circumference](./circle-circumference): Calculate the circumference of a circle based on user input for the radius.
+1. [Circle Circumference](./circle-circumference): Calculate the circumference of a circle based on user input for the radius.
-- [Project 2 - Counter Program](./counter-program): A simple counter application that allows users to increase, decrease, and reset a counter value.
+2. [Counter Program](./counter-program): A simple counter application that allows users to increase, decrease, and reset a counter value.
-- [Project 3 - Dice Roll](./random-number-generator): Generate random numbers between 1 and 6, simulating a dice roll.
+3. [Dice Roll](./random-number-generator): Generate random numbers between 1 and 6, simulating a dice roll.
+4. [Age Checking](./age-checking): Check if a user is old enough to enter a site based on their age input.

 ## 🚀 How to Run